 You can watch the full video case study here.

-4. Higher Education Intranet Client
+4. Higher education

-The university particularly appreciated Workvivo’s “shout-outs” and “company goals” features, which made employee recognition and communication so much easier.
+The university particularly appreciated Workvivo’s ‘shout-outs’ and ‘company goals’ features, which make employee recognition and communication much easier.

-Andrew Proctor, the university’s Head of Digital Services, said, “We had so many different disparate channels where people could receive updates, information and communicate with each other.
+Andrew Proctor, the university’s head of digital services, said, “We had so many different disparate channels where people could receive updates/information and communicate with each other.
 There was a lot of fragmentation in what we were doing and we wanted to consolidate it into one channel.”
 Workvivo helped make this consolidation process possible.

-5. Industrial Services Intranet Client
+5. Industrial services

-Kentech is a privately owned energy and industrial services provider that has found success with a social intranet solution.
+Kent is a privately owned energy and industrial services provider that aims to responsibly bring the world its energy.

-With employees located in many places around the globe with differing cultures and languages, Kentech needed to create a communal experience.
-Workvivo helps them easily communicate with all their employees, including those at remote manufacturing facilities and those without a company email address.
-Mandy Kennedy, Kentech’s Head of Talent and Communication, said, “Workvivo has been right at the center for us in how we’ve shaped our culture.”
+Kent found success with a social intranet solution.
+Workvivo helps Kent easily communicate with all its employees, including those at remote manufacturing facilities and those without a company email address.
+Mandy Kennedy, Kent’s head of talent and communication, said, “Workvivo has been right at the center for us in how we’ve shaped our culture.”